 Mossbourne Fobbing Academy serves students aged 11 to 18 in the Corringham and Stanford-le-Hope area of Thurrock.

 Specific school-day start and finish times are not consistently published in accessible official sources, so families should confirm the daily timetable directly.
-Transport-wise, most families will be thinking in terms of bus routes and rail links into Stanford-le-Hope, then local onward travel, and you should test the journey at school-run times if you can.
+Transport-wise, most families will be thinking for bus routes and rail links into Stanford-le-Hope, then local onward travel, and you should test the journey at school-run times if you can.

 Fresh-start context.
 The academy opened in January 2025 and is still in the phase where systems and culture embed over time.
 This can be positive for momentum, but it also means parents should rely more on current leadership communication and open-event due diligence than on long-run track record.